b-rbmp/cv-gesture-recognition/README.md

 | ResNet50 without Data Augmentation (20% Train, 10% Test)           | 0.9846        | 0.9847        | 0.9846        | 0.9846        |

 The results indicate that while the ResNet50 model performs exceptionally well without data augmentation, applying data augmentation slightly enhances its precision, ensuring a more balanced and generalized performance.
 The marginal improvement suggests that ResNet50 is highly effective in recognizing gestures even with a limited amount of training data, but data augmentation can still provide an edge in terms of precision.

+### Challenges
+_(For example: challenges in gesture recognition include variability in lighting conditions, background noise, and differences in individual hand shapes and sizes.
+Robust algorithms and pre-processing steps are necessary to ensure accurate detection and interpretation.)_

 ### Discussion
 The performance analysis of various models in this project highlights the significant impact of advanced architectures and data augmentation on the accuracy and robustness of hand gesture recognition systems.